danielcbit/apcctrl/doc/manual/manual.rst

 -  If you wish to abort the calibration, enter a second D command.

--  When you are done, restart apcupsd.
+-  When you are done, restart apcctrl.

 In principle, you should be able to do this with the computer